Updated 24 March 2020

 - The young woman had a diet that was actually not low in iron at all, but either she could not absorb the iron well enough (for some reason; could not absorb plant-based iron well, did have malabsorption/inflammatory bowel disease, frequent diarrhoea, etc.), and this could have made her iron deficient.

-- The reasons why this young woman excluded certain foods from her diet (almonds, lettuce, etc. - see above) is unknown.
+- The reasons why this young woman excluded certain foods from her diet (almonds, lettuce, etc. - see above) are unknown.
 This could have been due to food allergies or food intolerances which might have been related (if actually present) to other health issues which might have been unrelated to diet.

 Take home message for all vegans and vegan activists is that we should know a few simple things about iron - which many (if not most) vegans already do know (again, see point 6 on this list, and feel free to share this list with other members of our species).